 By chance as we headed back to our accommodation after our supper on a lovely evening, we passed through the special scenery of Manifold valley, where the river Manifold runs underground for much of the year, except when in spate, producing the odd scenery of a completely dry river bed.

 Fancying a stroll after all the hours spent in the car, and spotting the huge mouth to Thor’s cave beckoning above us, we parked and followed the valley bottom path, which runs along the route of the old Leek and Manifold Light Railway.
 Click here for more on the area and its geology.
-Guessing where to bear off for the cave, we took the right route up unsigned stone steps, studded with coral reef based fossils in this predominantly limestone area, laid impressively through the hillside woods……and with amazing luck arrived at the main cave entrance just as the sun was dipping over the Western hills……thus shafting through the cave’s side “window” and providing magical illumination of the internal cave floor; irregular, yet polished smooth by millions of hands and feet over thousands of years.
-When writing this piece, I found that The Verve’s first album cover, featured an image created and taken in the cave.
+Guessing where to bear off for the cave, we took the right route up unsigned stone steps, studded with coral reef fossils in this predominantly limestone area, laid impressively through the hillside woods.And with amazing luck, we arrived at the main cave entrance just as the sun was dipping over the Western hills.Glorious light shafting through the cave’s side “window”, providing magical illumination of the internal cave floor; irregular, yet polished smooth by millions of hands and feet over thousands of years.
+When writing this piece, I found that The Verve’s first album cover featured an image created and taken in the cave.
 Click below to listen to the very appropriately atmospheric “Already There“.

 We had the place to ourselves.

 A very special moment, made more unique when on the way down at last we met some other visitors – a couple of teenage goths.

 Black garb, black hair, black false lashes, heading up, heads and eyes though firmly facing down as we passed, on their way to a planned evening in the cave as dusk fell.

 Who knows what happened later, and how many other special moments have taken place here?

 The next day’s drive was planned to get us up to Northumberland, but I’d spotted we passed within a few miles of the rose gardens at Wynyard Hall, outside Middlesborough.
 Click here for more.